 No. Foundation posts that are not part of a full, designated Foundation Programme associated with a UK or UK Affiliated Foundation School are not accepted as they will not lead to the award of an FPCC on completion.

-Please note: Standalone F2 posts attract an FPCC on completion.
+Please note: Standalone F2 posts appointed through UKFPO-processes attract an FPCC on completion.

 What happens if I accept an offer and then do not complete my Foundation Programme?